vamsiampolu/redux-shoppingcart-fun/work-log.md

 ```

 Another interesting thing about milligram is that it uses a default font size of 10px instead of the standard 16px.

+I have added the flexboxgrid styling as javascript in the file utils/box.js, the next step is to build a demo of how flexbox is implemented by milligram, I introduced glamorous and created components for each of these boxes.
+I have noticed that each box relies on a base box style before it adds a few additional rules for its style.

+I also see the `glamorous` or `styled-components` side of the argument where they take away the awkward side of the wiring up of classNames and styles for components using glamor.
+With ease-of-use comes the inablility to inspect the output using anythingbut snapshots, this makes it a little awkward but they do solve a problem.

+Is this a good use case for theming with glamor/glamorous?